 Eating Painting

-Eating Painting, curated by James Biederman and Lisa Taliano, is on view at 308 at 156 Project Artspace (156 5th Avenue, Suite 308), New York from June 25 - August 15, 2015.
-The show features works by James Biederman, Cora Cohen, Ben La Rocco, Gerard Mossé, Fran O’Neill, Judy Pfaff, Lisa Taliano, Russell Roberts, and Thornton Willis.
-Eating Painting presents works that embody painting as an immersive sensory experience - the “consumption of paint as color and substance.”
+Eating Painting features works by James Biederman, Cora Cohen, Ben La Rocco, Gerard Mossé, Fran O’Neill, Judy Pfaff, Lisa Taliano, Russell Roberts, and Thornton Willis.
+The show presents works that embody painting as an immersive sensory experience – the “consumption of paint as color and substance.”
 Special thanks to James Biederman for granting permission to reprint his catalogue essay below.

 Eating Painting